Upcoming events

 We’ve rebranded our SCONC Meet‑Ups as SCONC After Hours — same casual vibe, sharper name.

-Don’t miss this special SCONC After Hours with ComSciCon‑Triangle!
-Come mingle with graduate students, trade tips and stories, and support emerging talent from across the region.
+Come mingle with fellow SCONCs to trade tips and stories and support colleagues from across the region.
 It’s a relaxed, high‑energy space to grow your network and strengthen our community.
-Snacks on us!

 No need to register or RSVP, just show up and look for the SCONC sign.